canonical/joule/examples/aws-microk8s/README.md

 #### User Data

 The `UserData` section of the launch template is what installs and configures MicroK8s and Joule.
-It's formatted in base64 so, to edit it, you must first pipe the string into `base64 -d` and then reformat with `base64` before replacing the string in the template.

 ### Auto Scaling Group